What are terpenes

 Terpenes play an important role in helping the cannabis plant to survive.
 Cannabis terpenes fend off predators while attracting species that help the plant pollinate and reproduce.
 Terpenes in cannabis are made from small, sebaceous cells within the leaves.
 These cells are like miniature factories, churning out terpenes that the plant needs, depending on the season and the threats it may face.

 Terpenes are extracted from cannabis using steam distillation and vaporization.
-They tend to be quite volatile compounds, meaning that those who sell bottled essential oils and their derivatives need to be careful to ensure that they retain their unique chemical makeup.
+They tend to be quite volatile compounds, meaning, those who sell bottled essential oils and their derivatives need to ensure that they retain their unique chemical makeup.

 how terpenes interact with the human body

 Terpenes are the chemical precursors to cannabinoids – the active constituents of the cannabis plant that interact with the body.
 There are thousands of terpene and terpenoid compounds, with some varieties in the cannabis plant are more important than others.
 Although research is still in its infancy, scientists have already found a range of therapeutic terpene uses in humans.

 Myrcene is the most common kind of terpene found in the cannabis plant.
 It is believed to help in the application of medicine because it helps shift molecules more easily through the blood-brain barrier – the sheath of cells that act as gatekeepers for particles interacting with neurons.
 Myrcene, therefore, could help drugs and dietary interventions have a more profound impact on the health of the brain.
 Myrcene, like many other compounds in the cannabis plant, is also believed to have anti-inflammatory and antibiotic properties in the human body, just as it does in the plant itself.